Learn about Osteosarcoma

 - Whether the cancer has recurred (come back) within 2 years of diagnosis.

-Treatment options for osteosarcoma and MFH depend on the following:
+Treatment options for osteosarcoma and UPS depend on the following:

 - The size of the tumor.